Who We Are

 PTA has chosen smaller rural plants because smaller plants cover the majority of the water and wastewater treatment needs in this country.
 They are also the least operationally and financially able to allow their limited number of operators to attend long distance or out of state multi-day workshops.
 Training for the small plant operators is virtually nonexistent because it is not financially viable for the large commercial training groups to give classes to a smaller class size.

-Our Board consists of 5 Directors, 4 of which have extensive experience working for governmental organizations and utilities.
+Our Board consists of 3 Directors, all of which have extensive experience working for governmental organizations and utilities.
 Together our Directors have over 100 years of experience working in and for water and wastewater utilities.
 Our instructors add hundreds of years to that making PTA a powerful source of career building training for the water and wastewater professional and utilities, a critical infrastructure that we all depend on daily and which is experiencing a serious decline in the number of trained operators qualified to keep these plants open.

 PTA was designed to be a non-profit organization specifically to operate through grants, donations, volunteers, as well as colleges and water and wastewater facilities’ offering space to hold classes.